Looking for a secure, open-source password manager that doesn’t break the bank? Bitwarden could be just what you need.

 Editing your data

 Bitwarden has an interesting way of storing your credentials.
 The live version of all your data is encrypted on your device and stored in the cloud (on Bitwarden’s servers).
 This makes it easy to keep everything synchronized across devices.
-Just log into your account on whatever device you want, and everything will synchronize automatically.
+Just log in to your account on whatever device you want, and everything will synchronize automatically.

 However, this could lead to problems if the copy of Bitwarden on your device cannot connect to the servers holding your data.
 To address this problem, Bitwarden keeps a read-only copy of the data on each device.
 You can use that data locally, say to log onto another device on your home network.
 But you can’t change any of your data unless you are online and connected to the Bitwarden servers.